-Going electric; almost a year in
+Going electric; just over a year in

 The ‘going electric’ will be different blogs from my usual beat.
 Not only because they will not be related (directly) to software development, but also because they are opinionated and personal reports; editorials about switching over to an electric car.
 They will list my personal joys and annoyances about the switch, but I’ll try to be fair and balanced.